COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

     And it should only be full if they have completed all set tasks.

   Implementing the "progress bar" feature aligns with the council's overall objectives to improve the user friendliness of the goal tracking software.
-This will enable better visual aids for the users, and will help them achieve efficient results.
+This will enable better visual aids for the users, and will help them achieve efficient results, as they will be able to see the progression of their goals visually.
 The priority has been classed as "must have", as it is a requirement requested by the client.

 **Feature:** Automatic notification (**Priority**: **Must have**)